Frequently Asked Questions about the TOEFL iBT® Test

 - view your scores

-- place orders for additional score reports
+- order additional score reports

 - check the status of previous orders